 On the other hand, the Yick Fat Building more than makes up what it lacks in historical significance in pop culture relevance.
 The building has long been a prize for photographers (yours truly included), and (much) more famous ones like France's Romain Jacquet-Lagrèze, who used a picture of it as the cover for his 2012 book Vertical Horizon.

-All of this is to say nothing of the hundreds of Instagram photos taken at the Yick Fat Building, none of which resulted in extortion, according to their captions anyway—you should be lucky, unless of course you bring a professional film crew to the building with you.
-Check some of the best ones out here!
+All of this is to say nothing of the hundreds of Instagram photos taken at the Yick Fat Building (sometimes alternately transliterated from Chinese as "Yik Fat Building"), none of which resulted in extortion, according to their captions anyway—you should be lucky, unless of course you bring a professional film crew to the building with you.

 How to Visit the Yick Fat Building

 And that's the awkward part.
-You see, since Yick Fat is a public housing tenement, it's someone's home—many thousands of someones!
+You see, since the Yick Fat Building is a public housing tenement, it's someone's home—many thousands of someones!
 This is neither legally nor even really ethically dubious, but it does feel a bit strange, as you make your way through the meat markets and laundry shops that line the entrance tunnel.
-Have faith, though—you won't get the Michael Bay treatment.